VIC.GOV.AU | Policy and Advisory Library

 • be conducted in accordance with the school council’s Standing Orders if the school council has established any.
 Further information is available in the Guidance tab.

-• be resourced with support and relevant information by the principal, for the efficient conduct of meetings
+• be resourced with support and relevant information by the principal, for the efficient conduct of meetings.

 School council must keep records of decisions made at council meetings and resulting actions required and completed.
+This includes agendas, reports, minutes and correspondence tabled at school council meetings.
+For information on the specific items that must be kept, refer to the School records retention guide and the Records Management policy.

-School council meetings must be chaired by:
+School council meetings must be chaired by the school council president except in the following situations:

 School council must: